Are your employees leaving in droves? Are you experiencing a high turnover rate? Then it’s time to take a look at your employee retention strategies.

 And that’s an understatement.

 Back then, when I was formally introduced to my co-workers, I was amazed and awestruck.
 All were well entrenched in their roles, some for more than 25 or 30 years.
-My mind boggled at the thought of one’s entire adult life dedicated to this one workplace.
-Office was almost another home to them.
+My mind was boggled at the thought of one’s entire adult life dedicated to this one workplace.
+The office was almost another home to them.

 Cut to the present!!
-Terms like employee retention strategies, work from home, team lunches, team leaders and the like fly thick in the air.
-Difficult enough to hire the right man for the right job, even more difficult job to retain them.
-It’s simply not enough to dangle a hefty pay packet.
+It’s simply not enough to dangle a hefty pay package.
 Today’s employee is smart and he knows what he wants.
 It helps if the employer is smarter and knows how to hire and retain him.
 Enter the three Rs of the best employee retention strategies- Respect, Recognition, and Rewards.

 1. Hire the Right People